jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 2. Load data
 ------------

 * The EnMAP-Box offers simple drag & drop capabilities to load data from an external explorer.
-Drag the following datasets from your explorer into the Data Sources panel:
+  Drag the following datasets from your explorer into the :guilabel:`Data Sources` panel:

   * Raster: :file:`hymap_berlin.bsq`, :file:`enmap_berlin.bsq`
   * Vector: :file:`landcover_berlin.shp`